natalieagus/50005/docs/Programming Assignment/pa1/03-builtin-commands.md

 ## List the builtin commands

-We suggest that you declare them as an array of `char*` in some header file, e.g `shell.h`:
+You can declare them as an array of `char*` in some header file, e.g `shell.h` (note: this allows your test c file to include it and test):

 ```c
 extern const char *builtin_commands[];